Tanmay-Arora/Angular-Handson/README.md

 Handson of session-1 is in ang-sess1 folder.
 All handson after session 1 till the end are implemented as a single project in Angular-Learning folder.

+In Edit-Employee Search By name fuctionality, five names have been hardcoded to test the application:-
+1) John
+2) Jhonny
+3) Jenna
+4) Jamela
+5) Jumbo

+YOu can use any of the above names to check the functionality of the application